-- Louis P. Weiner Award Winner 2006.
+- (1) Louis P. Weiner Award Winner 2006.
 Legal Aid Center of Southern Nevada.
 This was the award that was given to Pro Bono Volunteers who have helped victims of domestic violence navigating their way to conclusion in a Family Law Case. - (2) Pro Bono Attorney of the Year 2008.
-Legal Aid Center of Southern Nevada. - (3) 100 hour club.
+Legal Aid Center of Southern Nevada. - (3) 100-hour club.
 Legal Aid Center of Southern Nevada.
 This was given to me every year from 2005 2011.
 This award was for attorney that volunteered over 100 hours of their time to individuals of lesser means.
-Although the American Bar Association goal is for attorneys to volunteer 20 hours of time through Pro Bono or Reduced Fee work, in this period of time, I substantially went above and beyond the call of duty as I expanded my horizons to get as much legal experience as possible in and out of the courtroom. - (4) Ask a Lawyer Program.
-I have been a part of this program since this program began around 15 years ago.
+Although the American Bar Association goal is for attorneys to volunteer 20 hours of time through Pro Bono or Reduced Fee work, in this period of time, I substantially went above and beyond the call of duty as I expanded my horizons to get as much legal experience as possible in and out of the courtroom.

+- (4) 50-hour club (2023).
+Legal Aid Center of Southern Nevada.
+I volunteered over 50 hours over the course of representation of two (2) different cases.
+It is good to be recognized but it is also special to feel appreciated by the actual clients that I helped get through their difficult period in their lives. - (5) Ask a Lawyer Program.
+I have been a part of this program since this program began around 17 years ago.
 Basically, several times a year, I volunteer a Thursday afternoon to answer questions to indigent members of the community who want questions answered or assistance with basic Self-Help Center Forms.
-I find this experience rewarding as it gives individuals confidence that they can file the appropriate forms with the Court and present their case to the Judge. - (5) Certificate of Appreciation State Bar of Nevada: Access to Justice State Bar Award (2015 & 2017).
+I find this experience rewarding as it gives individuals confidence that they can file the appropriate forms with the Court and present their case to the Judge. - (6) Certificate of Appreciation State Bar of Nevada: Access to Justice State Bar Award (2015 & 2017).
 I received this award for Taking a Pro Bono Case, making a financial contribution to the Legal Aid Center of Southern Nevada, and volunteering my time for taking at least one Ask a Lawyer Program.
-Both Amanda Roberts and I did these three (3) things, so our law firm had 100% compliance with the program.

-- (6) Truancy Division Program (2010 2015).
-As described in question 21, I gave many hours of Pro Bono hours as part of the Truancy Division Program where I was a judge volunteering 3 hours of time each Friday as part of the Specialty Court program from 2010 2015 under the supervision of Judge Jennifer Elliott in Department L. I personally received an award for my participation at the conclusion of each school year from Judge Jennifer Elliott. - 23.
+Both Amanda Roberts and I did these three (3) things, so our law firm had 100% compliance with the program. - (7) Truancy Division Program (2010 2015).
+I gave many hours of Pro Bono hours as part of the Truancy Division Program where I was a judge volunteering 3 hours of time each Friday as part of the Specialty Court program from 2010 2015 under the supervision of Judge Jennifer Elliott in Department L. I personally received an award for my participation at the conclusion of each school year from Judge Jennifer Elliott. - 22.
 List all bar associations and professional societies of which you are or have been a member.
 Give titles and dates of offices held.
 List chairs or committees in such groups you believe to be of significance.
 Exclude information regarding your political affiliation.